About us

 We are Climate Change Mitigation & Adaption in practice.

-To multiple our conservation impacts we prioritise quality and repairability above all other considerations when putting new items in the inventory – regardless of whether we bought them or received them as a donation.
-We want to showcase hi quality items and inspire our members to buy better themselves items they decide the do need to purchase.
-All items that don’t meet out high standards are still cleaned up and if they are electrical they are tested and tagged and then either sold or gifted to ensure they keep being used as long as possible.
+To multiply our conservation impact we prioritise quality and repairability above all other considerations when accepting new items to add to the inventory – regardless of whether we buy them or receive them as a donation.
+We want to showcase high quality items and inspire our members to buy better themselves when they decide they use an item frequently enough to justify buying it.

 Where & When

-The Library is located in the blue brick shed on the south side of the Mullumbimby Community Hall (formerly the Scout Hall) on River Terrace (behind the post office).
+The LOS CoOp is located in the blue brick shed on the south side of the Mullumbimby Community Hall (formerly the Scout Hall) on River Terrace (behind the post office) in Mullumbimby.

 Why